THE BEST FRIEND

 And then turn to the great Friend of sinners, and see how different a thing is His friendship from that of man.
-Listen to Him as he walks by the way with His disciples; mark how He comforts, reproves, and exhorts with perfect wisdom.
+Listen to Him as He walks by the way with His disciples; mark how He comforts, reproves, and exhorts with perfect wisdom.
 Observe how He times His visits to those He loves, as to Mary and Martha at Bethany.
-Hear how He converses, as He dines on the shore of the sea of Galilee: “Simon, son of Jonas, lovest thou Me?”
-(John 21.16).
+Hear how He converses, as He dines on the shore of the sea of Galilee: “Simon, son of Jonas, lovest thou me?”
+(John 21:16).
 His company is always sanctifying.
 His gifts are always for our soul’s good; His kindness is always wise; His fellowship is always to edification.
-One day of the Son of Man is better than a thousand in the society of earthly friends: one hour spent in private communion with Him, is better than a year in kings’ palaces.
-Never, never was here such a wise friend as Jesus Christ.
+One day of the Son of Man is better than a thousand in the society of earthly friends: one hour spent in private communion with Him, is better than a year in kings’ palaces. never, never was there such a wise friend as Jesus Christ.

 6. Do we want a tried and proved friend?
 Such a friend is Jesus Christ.

 Six thousand years have passed away since the Lord Jesus began His work of befriending mankind.
 During that long period of time He has had many friends in this world.
-Thousands on thousands have enjoyed the mighty privilege of His friendship and been saved.
+Millions on millions, unhappily, have refused His offers and been miserably lost for ever; but thousands on thousands have enjoyed the mighty privilege of His friendship and been saved.
 He has had great experience.

 (b) He has had friends of every age that man can pass through.
-Some of them never knew Him till they were advanced in years, like Manasseh, and Zacchaeus.
+Some of them never knew Him till they were advanced in years, like Manasseh, and Zacchaeus, and probably the Ethiopian eunuch.
 Some of them were His friends even from their earliest childhood, like Joseph, and Samuel, and Josiah, and Timothy.
-But they were all alike Christ’s friends.
+But they were all alike Christ’s Friends.

 (e) He has had friends of almost every nation, and people, and tongue.
 He has had friends in hot countries and in cold; friends among nations highly civilized, and friends among the simplest and rudest tribes.
 His book of life contains the names of Greeks and Romans, of Jews and Egyptians, of bond and of free.
-There are to be found on its lists reserved Englishmen and cautious Scotchmen, impulsive Irishmen and fiery Welshmen, volatile Frenchmen and dignified Spaniards, refined Italians and solid Germans, refined Hindus, and cultivated Chinese.
+There are to be found on its lists reserved Englishmen and cautious Scotchmen, impulsive Irishmen and fiery Welshmen, volatile Frenchmen and dignified Spaniards, refined Italians and solid Germans, rude Africans and refined Hindus.
 But they were all alike Christ’s friends.